How to Make Gmail HIPAA Compliant

 More specifically, the HIPAA Privacy Rule is an important component to be familiar with.

-Unfortunately, email was designed to connect people, not with security in mind.
+Unfortunately, email was designed to connect people, without security in mind.

 This means that message delivery is more important than security, which is the reason why even if email is sent encrypted, it can arrive in clear text.

-In most cases, making an email service HIPAA compliant means making sure that the message is encrypted from inbox to inbox and not delivered in clear text.
-Unencrypted email is both a security risk and HIPAA fine risk for Healthcare providers.
+In most cases, making an email service HIPAA compliant means ensuring that the message is encrypted from inbox to inbox and not delivered in clear text.
+Unencrypted email is both a security risk and a HIPAA fine risk for healthcare providers.

 Gmail on the other hand, is a free service that uses @gmail.com.
 The important difference here is that G Suite is meant to be used alongside a domain name you own.

-Another important distinction is that G Suite is a paid service, while Gmail is free to use.
+Another important distinction is that G Suite is a paid service, while Gmail is free.
 In a nutshell, G Suite is meant for business use, Gmail is meant for personal use.

-We’ve covered in previous posts that a Business Associate Agreement (BAA) is a written contract between a covered entity and a Business Associate.
+We’ve covered in previous posts that a business associate agreement (BAA) is a written contract between a covered entity and a business associate.
 It is required by law for HIPAA compliance.
-Google is willing to sign a BAA for use with some, but not all, of their services.
+Google is willing to sign a BAA which covers some, but not all, of its services.

 If you are using G Suite, Google is willing to sign a BAA with your organization.
-If you are a Gmail user however, Google does not offer a BAA for Gmail accounts.
+If you are a Gmail user however, Google does not offer a BAA for free Gmail accounts.

 Even G Suite email needs to be configured to be HIPAA compliant

 After you’ve gotten a BAA for G Suite, you’re not done yet.

-That’s because the core Gmail client within G Suite only encrypts email at rest and in transit and not all the way to the recipient’s inbox.
-As we mentioned before, this means that last step may be delivered in clear text and open to be stolen.
+That’s because the core Gmail client within G Suite only encrypts email at rest and not all the way to the recipient’s inbox.
+As we mentioned before, this means that last step may be delivered in clear text and is open to be stolen.
 Not a good prospect if any protected health information (PHI) is transmitted in your email.

 You don’t have to take our word for it; even Google’s own stats show that not every email is secured in transit.